 This magnificent Grade 1 Listed Cliff top mansion was built by Lord Stuart de Rothesay in the early 1830’s.
 Derelict for over two decades, the Castle is now externally fully restored, however it has not been possible to do the same with the inside.
-The former staterooms have lost their elaborate panelling and grand furnishings but now house the Heritage Centre you are visiting today.
-Within the rooms visitors can find information on the Castle’s intriguing history as well as an extensive programme of exhibitions.
+The former staterooms have lost their elaborate paneling and grand furnishings but now house the Heritage Centre you are visiting today.
+Within the rooms visitors can find information on the Castle’s intriguing history as well as an extensive program of exhibitions.

 We recommend that visits start in the Great Hall where there are information boards on the Castle’s history.
 Each room also has a black and white photograph taken by Country Life in 1942 showing what the room was like in its heyday, as well as a room information sheet.
 Additionally we have a dedicated team of volunteer stewards who will be happy to answer any of your questions.

 Castle Information sheets are available in French, Spanish, Italian, Dutch, Polish and German.

 2017 Admission Charges